onlyjus/piautorecord/README.md

 This repository provides a script, `autorecord.sh` that will automatically record when sound is detected and stop when sound is no longer detected.
 Recorded files are then uploaded to google drive.
-This project was create to automatically record and upload recordings from a mixer of a worship service.
+This project was create to automatically record and upload recordings from a mixer.

 # Dependencies